Tô Lâm: Minister of Public Security

-On 29 January 2019, Tô Lâm was promoted by General Secretary and President Nguyễn Phú Trọng from Senior General to Police General together with Army General Lương Cường, Director of the General Department of Politics of the Vietnam People's Army.
+On 29 January 2019, Lâm was promoted by General Secretary and President Nguyễn Phú Trọng from Senior General to Police General together with Army General Lương Cường, Director of the General Department of Politics of the Vietnam People's Army.
 On 30 January 2021, at the Central election, he was elected as an official member of the 13th Central Committee of the Communist Party of Vietnam.
 One day later, at the first session of the 13th Party Central Committee, he was elected a member of the 13th Politburo of the Communist Party of Vietnam.

-On 31 January 2021, Tô Lâm was re-elected to the Central Committee of the Communist Party of Vietnam, and re-elected by the Central Committee to the Politburo of the Communist Party of Vietnam.
-On 28 July 2021, at the first session of the 15th National Assembly, it was approved and appointed by the President to hold the position of Minister of Public Security of the Government.
-Government of Vietnam term XV, term 2021 - 2026.
+Following the 13th National Congress in early 2021, Lâm retained his seats on both the Central Committee and the Politburo, and was subsequently re-appointed as Minister of Public Security for the 2021–2026 term.
 On 25 August 2021, Prime Minister Phạm Minh Chính signed Decision No. 1438/QD-TTg, appointing Lâm as a member of the National Steering Committee for COVID-19 epidemic prevention and control, Head of the Social Order and Security Subcommittee.